 Dogs are allowed to start competing at a certain age (usually around 18 months), and again the rules vary in different countries.
 Competing starts at the lowest level with the easiest courses.
 As they gain experience and successfully complete the lower levels, dogs can move forward to more challenging levels.

 Competing in agility is popular; it is a nice way to spend time with your dog and your fellow dog-owners.
 Many countries have regular agility competitions, even at most weekends.
-Internationally, the top competitions are the FCI World Championships and the European Open.
+Internationally, the top competitions are the World Championships and the European Open.
 Hundreds of top teams participate in these strict and challenging competitions and the time differences are measured in hundredths of a second.

 ”One mind” with your dog

 At its best, dog agility is a seamless cooperation between dog and handler – it appears that they are one.
 From the outside it looks easy!
-The connection of being “OneMinded” is also the core of the OneMind Dogs methodology.
+The connection of being “OneMinded” is also the core of the OneMind Dogs method.
 The dog is directed to the correct running lines by the handler using the right body language.
 The dog follows the following seven essential elements: handler's movement, position, eyes, chest, feet, arms and vocal commands.
 After you understand how the dog naturally reacts to these elements, and you are aware of how to use them correctly, you can achieve incredible results with your dog.
 It is possible to smoothly and quickly complete a course, with you and your dog in a perfect state of ”OneMind.”